New Seahawks cornerback Quinton Dunbar facing armed-robbery charges in Florida

 The report states that police were called at 12:20 a.m.
 Thursday morning to respond to a call of an armed robbery that had occurred 45 minutes earlier.

 Dunbar and Baker were said to have been attending a party that began Wednesday night around 8 p.m.
 Police alleged the men were gambling when an argument broke out, with a table being flipped over and Baker and another unidentified man brandishing guns and Baker then directing the other two men, including Dunbar, to steal the cash and watches.

-Baker is alleged to have pointed a gun at a man who “feared for his life.”
+Baker is alleged to have pointed a gun at a man who “feared for his life” and directed the other unidentified man — said to be wearing a red mask — to shoot an individual who had just entered the party.
+No shots were fired.
 Dunbar is also alleged by one of the victims to have directed others to “take the valuables.”

 The report states that there was conflicting testimony on whether Dunbar was armed — three of the witnesses are stated as saying they did not see him with a gun while one states that he did.
 Because of that, the report states that it could not be conclusively stated that Dunbar committed aggravated assault with a firearm.
 But it states that “upon the totality of the circumstances’’ that Dunbar committed armed robbery.